habbes/quickbyte/infra/README.md

 ## Google Auth

+I used the [these docs](https://developers.google.com/identity/gsi/web/guides/overview) to setup "Sign in with Google".

+The client ID used on staging (and sometimes local testing) is:  `898543344414-500i7unojepnlaecqmn84cd8k11k7h6g.apps.googleusercontent.com` and is called `quickbyte-preview` in the Google Developer Console.

+I use a different client in production, called `quickbyte-production`.

 # Server and DB

 The server runs on [Railway](https://railway.app).
 In prod the DB runs in MongoDB Atlas.
 But in other environments, the DB runs on Railway as well.